-It is reasonable to believe that most people have a “Bucket List.”
-I have a (loose) Bucket List of places that I want to visit and things that I want to (attempt) do before I transition into the next life.
-Who knows, maybe that life may be even far more adventurous than this one, but I figure while I am here I ought to give a few things a go.
+It is reasonable to believe that most people have a “bucket list.”
+I have a (loose) bucket list of places that I want to visit and things that I want to (attempt to) do before I transition into the next life.
+Who knows?
+Maybe that life will be far more adventurous than this one, but I figure while I am here, I ought to give a few things a go.

-As a closet fast car fanatic, anytime I see a movie that has a scene with White Sands in it, I just get giddy.
-Do not know what it is or even why, but something about burnt rubber gripping white gritty granules in their threads just screams “I wanna go fast!”
-(Que your best young Ricky Bobby).
+As a closet fast car fanatic, any time I see a movie that has a scene with White Sands in it, I just get giddy.
+I don’t know what it is or even why, but something about burnt rubber gripping white gritty granules in threads just screams, “I wanna go fast!”
+(Cue your best young Ricky Bobby.)

 When Mae planned a trip to White Sands a couple of years ago, I was stoked!
-Now, the lessons learned here is that we might not want to repeat that experience in oh, I don’t know, say July….yes, I lost weight that day, no the heat wasn’t really worth it. 😊 But the day was worth the Bucket List checkmark that was auto-applied as part of the experience.
+Now, the lesson learned here is that we might not want to repeat that experience in oh, I don’t know, say July.
+Yes, I lost weight that day.
+No, the heat wasn’t really worth it.
+But the day was worth the bucket-list check mark that was auto-applied as part of the experience.

-I am not a cold natured person; I prefer the heat.
+I am not a cold-natured person; I prefer the heat.
 This explains my migration to the southwest in 1989.
-Do not get me a wrong, I like the natural ebb and flow of the seasons and I embrace the winter months but what I like most about them in the southwest is that they are short.
-So, the 100+ sweltering degrees of heat coming off the dunes in White Sands is just up my alley.
+Do not get me wrong — I like the natural ebb and flow of the seasons, and I embrace the winter months, but what I like most about them in the southwest is that they are short.
+So the 100+ sweltering degrees of heat coming off the dunes in White Sands is just up my alley.

 But it is all worth it!
-Just like the cold weather downhill bullet sledding that most of us are accustomed, once you get your first (semi-friendly) shove over the edge, it’s all systems go; spinning sand flying up into the crevices you didn’t know you have, your hair, your mouth (phffsst…phfsstt…that’s gritty…) while you laugh your ass off.
+Just like the cold-weather downhill bullet sledding that most of us are accustomed to, once you get your first (semi-friendly) shove over the edge, it’s all systems go: spinning sand flying up into crevices you didn’t know you had — your hair, your mouth (phffsst…phfsstt…that’s gritty) while you laugh your ass off.
 If you are one of the lucky few, you will get stuck halfway through your slide and get an extra workout as you try to regain momentum.
 Bonus points if the assclowns around you are whizzing by without an offer to grab an ankle and drag your happy ass to the bottom as a hitchhiker.
-Note to self; must move quickly before the sun heats up that disc under your bum.
+Note to self: must move quickly before the sun heats up that disc under your bum.
 Plastic burns can leave a welt.